 Anti-personas – An anti-persona is the exact opposite of a marketing persona.
 It is a fictitious character that represents a set of people who aren’t your target customers.
 Just to clarify, creating an anti-persona isn’t saying you’re going to actively block these people from using your product or service, it’s just saying you’re not going to focus your marketing efforts on acquiring these people.
 Here are a few scenarios where it makes sense to have an anti-persona:

-- Price > Budget – Probably the number reason why you may want to create anti-personas is if there is a particular customer who you know simply cannot afford your product.
-If you are selling a piece of software for $1,000 per month, then it is highly unlikely the average small business owner can’t afford it (unless it’s mission critical).
-Therefore, by creating an anti-persona for this person and understanding factors like where they hangs out online, you can understand how to not waste your marketing efforts attracting people who will never be able to afford your product.
+- Price > Budget – The number one reason why you may want to create anti-personas is if there is a particular customer who you know simply cannot afford your product.
+If you're selling a piece of software for $1,000 per month, then it is highly unlikely the average small business owner can afford it (unless it’s mission critical).
+Therefore, by creating an anti-persona for this person and understanding factors like where they hang out online, you can understand how to not waste your marketing efforts attracting people who will never be able to afford your product.

 - Positioning – There are also times when not going after a particular type of customer is a positioning or competitive differentiation tactic.
 At Campaign Monitor, we deliberately chose professional marketers at 50+ employee companies as our Marketing Persona, and had an anti-persona of the small business owner, as a way to position ourselves against MailChimp and Constant Contact who focused heavily on the small business market.

 So now that you understand what the different types of personas are that you can possibly create, it’s time to start creating them.

 Having done this a few times now, I’ve found that there are typically four steps:

 If you have a horizontal product or service that isn’t exclusively used by one market segment (i.e. Buffer is used by people from many different industries, job roles, etc), then this is a critical stage to understand what your key customer segments are.